oliverpurschke/lkstaR/README.md

 )
 ```

-Generating acute respiratory episodes (ARE)
+Generate acute respiratory episodes (ARE)
 ------------------
-lk_symp_inter() classifies each entry in the symptom diary to a acute respiratory episodes (ARE).
-E.g. for the liberal scenario:
+lk_symp_inter() classifies each entry in the symptom diary into acute respiratory episodes (ARE).
+E. g. for the liberal scenario:

 ``` r
 ?lk_symp_inter